SoK: Securing Email -- A Stakeholder-Based Analysis (Extended Version): Stakeholders

+The primary protocol for domain authentication is DomainKeys Identified Mail (DKIM)~\cite{rfc5585,rfc6376}.
+The server originating email for a particular domain will generate a digital signature key pair, advertise the public key in the DNS record for the same domain, and sign all outbound email, with the appropriate validation data added to a header field in the email.
+A well-positioned adversary can modify a recipient's retrieval of the public key from DNS---DNSSEC can mitigate this threat~\cite{rfc4033}.
+DKIM signatures are fragile to any modification to the message body or header fields.

-Domain Message Authentication, Reporting, and Conformance (DMARC)~\cite{rfc7489} builds on these technologies by allowing an organization to publish a DNS record indicating which of these services (DKIM, SPF) they support, along with a policy indicating what action should be taken if authentication fails.
-DMARC also requires identifier alignment.
-For SPF, this means that the domain in the envelope {\em From} address (which is authenticated with SPF) must match the domain in the header {\em From} address.
-For DKIM, this means that the domain used for signing must match the domain in the header {\em From} address.
-This links the authentication or signature verification done by SPF and DKIM to the {\em From} address seen by the user.
-DMARC also provides a mechanism for receiving email providers to send reports back to sending email providers regarding the outcomes of DMARC policy enforcement.
-This helps email providers identify misconfigurations and abuse.
+Using the same principle of advertising through DNS records, Sender Policy Framework (SPF)~\cite{rfc7208} allows a domain to specify which IP addresses are allowed to originate email for their domain, while Domain Message Authentication, Reporting, and Conformance (DMARC)~\cite{rfc7489} enables specification of which services (DKIM, SPF) they support, along with a policy indicating what action should be taken if authentication fails.
+DMARC has many additional features around reporting misconfigurations and abuse, but importantly it also requires identifier alignment.
+For SPF, this means that the domain in the envelope \texttt{MAIL FROM} address (which is authenticated with SPF) must match the domain in the \textit{From} header field.
+For DKIM, this means that the domain used for signing must match the domain in the \textit{From} header field.
+This links the authentication or signature verification done by SPF and DKIM to the \textit{From} address seen by the user.